Large Dahlia Paper Flowers

 To form a cone, hold the square with one corner up and overlap the bottom, securing with your hot glue.

 The 8-inch circle will be your base for gluing the cones to.
 If you want a variety of sizes of dahlia paper flowers you can do this by increasing or decreasing the circle base and adding or subtracting cones.

-If you are aiming for the ombre effect choose 4-6 shades of one color to use progressively as you work towards the center.
-I used 5 shades of pink and then white for the center for the dahlia flower.
+If you are aiming for the ombre effect or a rainbow dahlia, choose 4-6 shades of one color to use progressively as you work towards the center.
+I used 5 shades of pink and then white for the center of the dahlia flower.

 Beginning with your larger cones made from the 4.5-inch squares, glue the tips to the outer edge of the circle all the way around.
 Make sure to leave about a 1/2 inch or so of space between each cone as you go.